 Moving through life with no definite "homeland" shaped the artist's strong connection to the constancy of the physical world.
 To experience the touch, the smell, and the feel of things - of paper, of wood, of dirt, rocks, and streams, is the catalyst for every work.
 Looking around the studio some more you'll discover a shelf of small glass jars, a multi-hued collection of dirt samples.
 She explains: "Each one echoes back to a specific moment and place.
 They're documents to personal experiences ranging from grand spaces to quiet overlooked corners and bypassed gardens.
 I love having that tangible connection near me."

 Simmons-Jimenez’s work reflects the complexities, far from equilibrium, between man and nature.
 Her broad vocabulary of materials, marks, shapes, and forms, encroach and interact, pushing and pulling the surfaces.
-The work is part harmony and part dissonance, an ode to man's desire of freedom from restarint co-existing with gravity and the weight of being.
+The work is part harmony and part dissonance, an ode to man's desire for freedom from restraint co-existing with gravity and the weight of being.

 photograph: Lucie Hugary, courtesy Twyla.com